 About the DRA

-The Dutch Relief Alliance (DRA) is a coalition of 16 Dutch aid organisations funded by the Netherlands Ministry of Foreign Affairs (MoFA).
+The Dutch Relief Alliance (DRA) is a coalition of 16 Dutch aid organisations in partnership with the Netherlands Ministry of Foreign Affairs (MoFA).
 The structure of the DRA enables participating NGOs to respond to major international crises in a timely and effective manner.

 The rising number of humanitarian disasters around the world has placed an increased burden on international aid organisations.
 The global increase in the number of armed conflicts – and the deepening complexity of these conflicts – is also adding to the severe strain on the existing humanitarian system.